Turn your manual testers into automation experts Request a DemoStart testRigor Free

 • Shared suite can be used to perform parallel testing of the app on both iOS and Android platforms.

-• Any UI change in the app can be easily tested since it supports visual testing with tools like Applitools.
+• Any UI change in the app can be easily tested since it supports visual testing.

 • API tests can also be performed using testRigor.
 Refer here.